CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Text Comments Dimension
 `Rather  than treating freeform comments as textual metrics in a fact table, they should be stored outside the fact table in a separate comments dimension` (or as attributes in a dimension with one row per transaction if the comments’ cardinality matches the number of unique transactions) with a corresponding foreign key in the fact table.

+### Multiple Time Zones
+To capture both universal standard time, as well as local times in multi-time zone applications, dual foreign keys should be placed in the affected fact tables that join to two role-playing date (and potentially time-of-day) dimension tables.

 ## Integration via Conformed Dimensions
 Techniques to integrate data from diff erent business processes.